© Crown copyright 2021

 If you have inserted a valid email address in AFOD (see paragraph 1.9) requesting a FAS statement, you will receive one as an attachment in an email.

-If you elect not to insert a valid email in this screen, you won’t receive a statement.
+If you elect not to insert a valid email in this screen, you will not receive a statement.

-8.2 What information is contained on my FAS monthly statements
+8.1 What information is contained on your FAS monthly statements

 Your FAS monthly statements will advise of the following:

 - duty adjustment credits and deletion contra debits